How to Find the Best Time to Post

 At a glance, the results show us that we are mostly posting in the later afternoons, which receive relatively low post interaction rates.
 Conversely, we see that at 2 p.m. on Thursdays and 10 a.m. on Fridays, there are a relatively low number of posts but higher interaction rates as shown by the greener colors.
 The point here is that an analysis such as this one can quickly provide important insights about your social media activities while giving you ideas about what can be changed in terms of posting time strategy.

 Of course, there are different ways of looking at all the data we have at our disposal.
-In fact, social media tools such as Fanpage Karma give you almost unlimited ways to analyze and view data, but we are keeping it relatively simple here.
+In fact, social media tools such as Fanpage Karma give you almost unlimited ways to analyze and view data when it comes to finding the best times of day to post on social media, but we are keeping it relatively simple here.

 But let’s now say we are interested in finding the best time to posts for major retailers in the US in general.
 For this analysis, we simply add some of Target’s competitors: Cosco, Walmart, Best Buy and Kroger.
 The output below gives us a more comprehensive data set to work with and broadens our insights.